-A tiny blue and white Chinese snuff bottle was a curious present for a ten year-old from an eccentric godfather.
+A tiny blue and white Chinese snuff bottle was a curious present for a ten year-old to receive from an eccentric godfather.
 I fell in love with it, the satisfying shape, the little painted figures, the exotic.
 I like to think it led me to seek out the school pottery classes which were run by Gordon Baldwin.
 He was a great potter & teacher but we disagreed about almost everything.
 He made monochromatic sculptural pieces – I wanted to make colourful oriental-inspired ceramics; he taught me sound technique and I learned that pottery didn’t have to be functional.

 During an apprenticeship at Tingewick Pottery I learned how to make slip-cast forms and precise colours.
 I went on to study History of Art at Cambridge, which introduced me to broader influences.
 I remember being struck by the power of repeated imagery on a trip to Paris.
 Those rows of identical advertising posters at every Metro station.
 I began to understand Andy Warhol which led me to the Velvet Underground and 15 years working as a music publisher.
 But clay lured me back and I escaped to Italy where I learned to use a wheel and made maiolica earthenware.
 Every Tuscan kitchen was a Morandi painting.